 Measuring your Saginaw 800 Gearbox - 3" or 3.25" box?

-Customers often end up with a gearbox that they don't know the vehicle it came from.
+Customers often end up with a gearbox - but they are unsure of the vehicle it came from.
 Then, they want to know "can it be upgraded to a fast ratio?"
 One way to answer that question is to know what size gearbox it is.

 Saginaw 800s come in two sizes; 3" and 3.25".
 When talking about 1960s through 1980s GM automobile boxes, most B-bodies (full size GM cars) came with the 3.25" box.
 A-body and F-bodies came with the 3" gearbox.
 The 3" can be upgraded to the 12.7:1 fast ratio, the 3.25" cannot.
 (The 3" box can be a drop-in replacement for the 3.25" and that's how full sizes vehicles are upgraded to fast ratio.)